Dr Clare Bradley

 GPO Box 2100, ADELAIDE, SA, 5001

-Clare holds a PhD from the University of Adelaide and has worked in health and aged care services research for over two decades, maintaining a continuous connection with Flinders University throughout her career.
+Clare holds a PhD in Ecology & Evolutionary Biology from the University of Adelaide and has worked in health and aged care services research for over two decades, maintaining a continuous connection with Flinders University throughout her career.

-From 2014 to 2017, Clare was a Senior Research Fellow in Flinders’ Department of Rehabilitation and Aged Care, working with Professor Maria Crotty and the NHMRC Cognitive Decline Partnership Centre.
-She then joined the South Australian Health and Medical Research Institute, followed by the University of Queensland’s Poche Centre for Indigenous Health, where she supported Professor James Ward’s sexual health and infectious diseases research program and established the ATLAS Indigenous Primary Care Surveillance Network—Australia’s leading Indigenous health research data infrastructure (2017–2024).
+From 2014 to 2017, Clare was a Senior Research Fellow in Flinders’ Department of Rehabilitation and Aged Care, working with Professor Maria Crotty and the NHMRC's Cognitive Decline Partnership Centre.
+She then took on roles at the South Australian Health and Medical Research Institute (SAHMRI) and the University of Queensland’s Poche Centre for Indigenous Health, supporting Professor James Ward’s sexual health and infectious diseases research program and establishing the ATLAS Indigenous Primary Care Surveillance Network—Australia’s leading Indigenous health research data infrastructure (2017–2024).

-Clare returned to Flinders to help establish the Aboriginal and Torres Strait Islander aged care workforce program within the College of Nursing and Health Sciences’ Aged Care Research & Industry Innovation Australia initiative.
+Clare returned to Flinders to help build the Aboriginal and Torres Strait Islander aged care workforce program within the College of Nursing and Health Sciences’ Aged Care Research & Industry Innovation Australia (ARIIA) initiative.

 She is now thrilled to be back in the College of Medicine and Public Health’s Discipline of Trauma & Injury, where she brings together her extensive experience in health services research.
-Clare is the Project Coordinator for Associate Professor Courtney Ryder’s Transforming HEalth and Wellbeing Outcomes from Injury for Aboriginal and Torres Strait IsLander Children (HEAL) Cohort Study.
-Her role draws on her expertise in developing research infrastructures using person-linked data, injury epidemiology and outcomes research, and her strong advocacy for health equity, culturally safe research, and Indigenous Data Sovereignty.
+Clare is the Project Coordinator for Associate Professor Courtney Ryder’s Transforming HEalth and Wellbeing Outcomes from Injury for Aboriginal and Torres Strait IsLander Children (HEAL) E-Cohort Study.
+Her role draws on her expertise developing person-linked data infrastructures, injury epidemiology and outcomes research, and her strong advocacy for health equity, culturally safe research, and Indigenous Data Sovereignty.